 Men lack the social support they need to live happy and healthy lives

-A 2015 study from the Movember Foundation found that more than half the men surveyed had fewer than two friends to have serious conversations with.
+A 2015 study found that more than half the men surveyed had fewer than two friends to have serious conversations with.
 One in eight men have none.

 This lack of social support can seriously affect a man’s physical and mental health, says Don McCreary.
 He’s the owner of Toronto-based DRM Scientific Consulting, an international consultancy specializing in men’s health.